freeCodeCamp/guide/src/pages/svg/index.md

 </svg>
 ```

-You can see the output and play with the code in [this codepen](https://codepen.io/SgiobairOg/pen/OxbNpW).
+You can see the output and play with the code in <a href='https://codepen.io/SgiobairOg/pen/OxbNpW' target='_blank' rel='nofollow'>this codepen</a>.

 In the opening `svg` tag we add a width attribute to set the width of the viewport to 100% of the container width, you can use percentages or pixel widths.
 The opening svg tag also has `viewbox` attribute which defines a window through which elements of your svg are visible, in this case, the viewbox spans from (0,0) to (600,300).
 In SVG space the X-axis starts with zero on the left and increases to the right; the Y-axis starts with zero at the top and increases towards the bottom.